leocape/api/source/index.html.md

 # => "1584087661035"
 ```

-> 2) Create the signature by concatenating the Nonce and the Api Key:
+> 2) Create a signature by concatenating the Nonce and the Api Key, and then encode with your secret using 256 HMAC:

 ```shell
 require 'openssl'